 Datasets developed by the T&E Team for each program phase will be partitioned into development and evaluation datasets.
-Although the T&E Team will deliver some development data, Performers are expected to create their own development datasets aggregated from open source or self-generated and using creative techniques and heuristics to infer authorship labelling.
-These datasets must be submitted to the T&E Team at the conclusion of each phase, combined into a single dataset, such that it is releasable to all Performers as discussed in section 1.D.1.2.
+In addition to the T&E development data, Performers are expected to create their own development datasets aggregated from open source or self-generated and using creative techniques and heuristics to infer debris population distributions.
+These datasets must be submitted to the T&E Team at the conclusion of each phase.
+The T&E team will combine all Performer datasets into a single dataset, such that it is releasable to all Performers as discussed in section 1.D.1.2.

 Evaluation of Performer progress towards program metrics will primarily utilize evaluation datasets that are sequestered.
 A portion of these datasets will be shared with Performers after each evaluation to enable Performers to conduct error analyses.
 The baseline API provided in Phase 1 will standardize system and subcomponent design and streamline comparative evaluations.
 More details on the datasets are available in section 1.D. and more details on the API are available in section 1.G.3.1.
+Program API